Gui774ume/unixdump/README.md

 ### Importing UnixDump in your project

-You can import UnixDump in your project and provide a callback that will be called on each captured UnixEvent.
+You can import UnixDump in your project and provide a callback that will be called on each captured `UnixEvent`.
 See the sample code below:

 ```golang
 package main